 WCA Logo Download

-You are authorized, as a member, to display the WCA logo.
-You follow the link at the bottom of this page to get access to both High Resolution and Screen versions of the WCA logo for your use.
-You will need a password to get in.
-The password changes from time to time.
-Email firstname.lastname@example.org if you need it.
+You are authorized, as an EDUcation or MANufacturing member, to display the WCA logo.
+You must have an active membership in order to access the files at the bottom of this page.
+You will find both High Resolution and Screen versions of the WCA logo for your use.

 The WCA logo and brand mark are registered trademarks of the Woodwork Career Alliance of North America Inc [WCA].
 All rights are reserved, and permission must be granted by the national headquarters of WCA prior to any use.
 One of the legal rights of WCA EDUcation™ and INDustry™ members, is reproduction of the WCA brand marks, logos and emblem for association identity, communication and promotion.
 This right does not extend to altering the logo or brand mark, nor does it extend to using the logo or other marks for commercial purposes.